 Why is always it nerve-wracking to ask for a raise, put your hand up for a promotion, go on an important job interview, or ask someone to take a leap of faith on you?
 It’s likely not because you lack confidence in your own credibility.
-But rather because it’s a form of sales, and many of us are quick to say that we’re not “sales people”.
-I’m not a sales person.
-But selling can be a great thing, when you truly believe in what it is you’re selling, and the value it can bring to whomever you’re offering it to.
+But rather because it’s a form of sales, and many of us are quick to say that we’re not “salespeople”.
+I’m not a salesperson.
+But selling can be a great thing when you truly believe in what it is you’re selling, and the value it can bring to whomever you’re offering it to.

 We talk often about personal branding.
-The idea behind it being that you have a significant amount of value as a professional in the form of your skills, talent, experience, knowledge, and resources, and your personal brand is the clever way in which you package all that up and market it to a particular audience.
+The idea behind it is that you have a significant amount of value as a professional in the form of your skills, talent, experience, knowledge, and resources, and your personal brand is the clever way in which you package all that up and market it to a particular audience.
 That is what you’re doing in any of these scenarios – communicating your value.
 It’s imperative to do so, confidently and clearly, and in a highly-relevant way that speaks to the interests and needs of your audience, whether you’re negotiating a salary increase, asking for more responsibility, or consideration for a position outside of your direct experience.

 Here are 4 ways to draw on your experience and skills to give you a little more negotiation power, and help you better communicate and illustrate your value:

 Highlight Your Ability to Successfully Manage Change & Transition